-If you did pay to acquire the rights or options, the first element of the cost base and reduced cost base of the shares or units you acquire on exercising them is:
+The first element of the cost base and reduced cost base for the shares or units you acquire on exercising your rights or options is:

-- the amount you actually paid for the rights or options, plus - the amount you paid for the shares or units, plus - if the rights or options are exercised on or after 1 July 2001 and, as a result, you include an amount in your assessable income - that amount.
+- the amount you paid for the rights or options, plus - the amount you paid for the shares or units on exercising the rights or options.

-Flowcharts 3 and 4 in appendix 3 summarise the different rules applying to the treatment of rights or options to acquire shares or units.
+Flowchart 5 in appendix 3 summarises the rules relating to the treatment of such options and rights.